DeepChainBio/deepchain-apps/docs/source/tutorial/apps_building.rst

 Train a model
 -------------

 ..
-Important::  When working with pytorch, you must save your model with ``state_dict`` as explained `here <https://pytorch.org/tutorials/beginner/saving_loading_models.html#save-load-state-dict-recommended>`_, an reload it inside the app.
+Important::  When working with pytorch, you must save your model with ``state_dict`` as explained `here <https://pytorch.org/tutorials/beginner/saving_loading_models.html#save-load-state-dict-recommended>`_, and reload it inside the app.

 You can build the model of your choice, from embeddings or not, and load it in your app.

 .. code-block:: python

     """
-    Module that provide a classifier template to train a model on embeddings.
+    A module that provides a classifier template to train a model on embeddings.
-    With use the pathogen vs human dataset as an example.
+    With using the pathogen vs human dataset as an example.
 The embedding of 100k proteins come from the protBert model.
     The model is built with pytorch_ligthning, a wrapper on top of pytorch (similar to keras with tensorflow)
-    Feel feel to build you own model if you want to build a more complex one
+    Feel feel to build your own model if you want to build a more complex one
     """

     import numpy as np